BMourao-AT/AT-MassDataPull/README.md

 # AT-MassDataPull
-Scripts/processes to collect data from multiple vendors

-Included is a ".source [sample]" folder, this includes the needed .env file and distributions.txt referenced in the scripts.
-Rename this folder to just ".source" and edit the keys in the .env file to include any keys you are using

 ## SYNOPSIS
-Automated collection script for managed portals.
+Automated collection of scripts/processes to collect data from multiple dashboards and consolidate them into a single format for viewing.

 ## DESCRIPTION
 Calls to various API endpoints and pulls information on devices, accounts, config, specs, etc. and consolidates it into a .csv file.